KhronosGroup/OpenXR-Tutorials/tutorial/6-next-steps.rst

 	First, add the ``VK_KHR_MULTIVIEW_EXTENSION_NAME`` or ``"VK_KHR_multiview"`` string to the device extensions list when creating the ``VkDevice``.

 	At pipeline creation, chain via the next pointer a ``VkRenderPassMultiviewCreateInfo`` structure to the ``VkRenderPassCreateInfo`` structure when creating the ``VkRenderPass``.
 Note that there is similar functionality for ``VK_KHR_dynamic_rendering``.
-The viewMask specifies the number of views the rasterizer a will broadcast to.
+The viewMask specifies the number of views the rasterizer will broadcast to.

 	.. literalinclude:: ../Chapter6_1_Multiview/Common/GraphicsAPI_Vulkan.cpp
 		:language: cpp